Telmac1802/jeelib/README.md

 [2]: https://jeelabs.org/

 This jeelib library is forked to use Arduino SPI library with radios RFM12b and RFM69CW.
+Arduino version 1.8.10 is used.

 Included example RF12demo_SPI.ino (a modified RF12demo.ino) is working on boards or microcontrollers:
   Jeenode, Arduino Uno, Arduino Nano, Arduino Mini Pro, Arduino ATmega 2560,